Memorial Day Deals Are Still Available on Bedding Essentials I’ve Tested

 Best deals on pillows and other sleep accessories

 Brooklyn Bedding is one of our favorite mattress brands here at CNET.
 It also happens to offer some great pillows (the Luxury Cooling Pillow won a spot on my Best Cooling Pillows list).
-The brand is offering 30% off sitewide with the promo code MEMORIAL30.
+The brand is offering 25% off sitewide with the promo code MEMORIAL25.

 In addition to mattresses and pillows, Brooklyn Bedding's accessories include mattress toppers, sheets, blankets, mattress protectors, foundations and adjustable bases.
 Prices start at $25.